 Compliance with City of Seattle ordinance

-Compliance with WA State law/WLAD
+Compliance with WA State Law Against Discrimination (WLAD)

-Join the initiative, bring your enthusiasm, expertise, and energy!
-We are looking for representatives from across the campus.

 As a short-term measure, the Feminist Alliance student club brought the #illgowithyou campaign to NSC last year.
 The focus of this project is to offer allyship and assistance to trans* and GNC people.
 Throughout the school year, anyone can sign up to be a #illgowithyou ally at Student Leadership or the Women’s Center.
 We offer trainings every quarter.

 What’s happening elsewhere?
 Over 150 colleges and universities in the U.S. have converted, installed, or added all-gender bathrooms on their campuses to provide access to a basic human need.
 The University of Washington, Whittier College, UC Berkeley, and Portland State University all have had multi-stall all-gender bathrooms for several years.
 There have been no reports of incidents or safety issues.
 The number of campuses offering gender-neutral housing is also increasing – campuspride.org reports 199 colleges and universities.

+Join the initiative, bring your enthusiasm, expertise, and energy!
+We are looking for representatives from across the campus.
+Contact: NSC.GNB@gmail.com

+Chilan Ta, Women’s Center Manager

+Julius Rodriguez, Program Specialist, Student Leadership & Multicultural Programs